Locally controlled arrested thermalization

-When $|\psi_{5,6}\rangle$ is prepared in a singlet state, we observe in Fig.~\ref{fig:results-motif}(a) that the half cut EE (dividing the bond (5,6)) is constant, at a value of 1, as expected.
+When $|\psi_{5,6}\rangle$ is prepared in a singlet state, we observe in Fig.~\ref{fig:results-motif}(a) that the half cut EE [dividing the bond (5,6)] is constant, at a value of one, as expected.
 In addition, Fig.~\ref{fig:results-motif}(b) shows that neither the total energy associated with the left nor right regions changes (i.e. there is no exchange of energy).
 Here, we define the energy for the left region as $\langle E_L\rangle=\langle \Psi(t)| \sum_{i,j}\mathbf{S}_i\cdot \mathbf{S}_j|\Psi(t)\rangle$, where $(i,j)=(1,2), (2,3), (3,4), (4,5), (4,6), (5,6)$.
 These are the bonds connecting the first four spins and the left triangle formed by spins $4$, $5$, and $6$.
-Similar, $(i,j)=(5,6), (5,7), (6,7), (7,8), (8,9), (9,10)$ in defining the energy for the right region, $\langle E_R\rangle$.
+Similar, $(i,j)=(5,6), (5,7), (6,7), (7,8), (8,9), (9,10)$ are used to define the energy for the right region, $\langle E_R\rangle$.
 The ferromagnet in the left portion of the chain remains intact, owing to the fact that it was a local eigenstate of $A$ to begin with.
 This is verified in Fig.~\ref{fig:results-motif}(c), the plot of the local magnetization ($\langle S^{z}_j (t)\rangle$ for each site $j$).
-The sites of region $B$ being initially prepared in a random state evolves in time and eventually appears to thermalize.
-We also plot the von Neumann entropy for each site, and find that it remains low in $A$ but large in $B$ (see Fig.~\ref{fig:results-motif}(e)).
+The sites of region $B$ being initially prepared in a random state evolve in time and eventually appear to thermalize.
+We also plot the von Neumann entropy for each site, and find that it remains low in $A$ but large in $B$ [see Fig.~\ref{fig:results-motif}(e)].